About the author

 By: Finn Majlergaard

-I have been working with cross-cultural management for many years and even before I started my own company 15 years ago I knew that most of the challenges I was facing as manager in global operating companies in one way or the other was related to differences in cultures.
+I have been working with cross-cultural management for many years and even before I started my own company 15 years ago I knew that most of the challenges I was facing as a manager in global operating companies in one way or the other was related to differences in cultures.
 Differences in cultures and the underlying personal value system often created so much operational friction that it sometimes became impossible to fulfil the goals and objectives.

 They either don’t believe in things that do not appear in a spreadsheet or they don’t have the internal organisational power in their company to change the focus to cross-cultural team effectiveness.